samjsolomon/Contact-Tracer/README.md

 # Contact-Tracer

-This is a collaborative class project from CMS270, Object-Oriented Design and Development
+This is a collaborative class project for CMS270, Object-Oriented Design and Development

 ## Contributors